 Sausage Stuffing Recipe Notes

 There are a few basic ingredients that you will see in many stuffing recipes.
 They are:

-- Dried bread or bread cubes – White bread is what most recipes call for, but you can make stuffing with any type of bread you like, as long as it is dry.
+- Dried bread or bread cubes - White or French bread is what most recipes call for, but you can make stuffing with any type of bread you like, as long as it is dry.
 Cornbread stuffing is a popular choice for Thanksgiving.

 - Chicken broth or stock, or if you’re making a vegetarian stuffing, vegetable stock

 - Fresh herbs, salt and pepper, and poultry seasoning

 - Oil and/or butter

 For this sausage stuffing recipe, the following ingredients are also used:

 - Ground pork sausage - I love to use a preservative-free sage sausage for this recipe.
 The added sage is great if you don't have the sage herb on hand and it adds that classic holiday flavor to the dressing.